2023 Most Popular Engineering Technologies Master's Degree Schools in North Carolina

 Full Engineering Technologies at Duke University Report

-Out of the 7 schools in North Carolina that were part of this year’s ranking, University of North Carolina at Charlotte landed the # 2 spot on the list.
+A rank of #2 on this year’s list means University of North Carolina at Charlotte is a great place for engineering technologies students working on their master’s degree.
 UNC Charlotte is a fairly large public school located in the large city of Charlotte.

 Of the 34 students majoring in engineering tech at UNC Charlotte, 85% are male and 15% are female.